17 Delicious Recipes to Help You Celebrate the Chinese New Year

 Spring rolls are a staple Chinese cuisine—aptly named for the Spring Festival that marks the Chinese New Year.
 The popular Asian appetizer has been adapted across cultures and cuisines, but the very best recipes are stuffed full of veggies and protein.
 Our crowd-pleasing shrimp spring rolls are served with a parsley-packed chimichurri sauce that will leave guests ready to lick the bowl clean.

 Our five-ingredient tofu spring rolls are a quick, vegan-friendly appetizer for the Chinese New Year.
 Just roll cucumber sticks with baked tofu, shredded carrots, and sprigs of mint in this simple 20-minute recipe.
-Serve the delicious finger food with a side of soy sauce or sweet chili sauce.
+Serve the delicious finger food with a side of soy sauce or sweet chili sauce in colorful dipping bowls ($5, Etsy).

 Make homemade sesame chicken with its traditional sweet-tart sauce in an ode to everyone's favorite Chinese takeout.
 Our take on the beloved dish combines tender marinated chicken with steamed brown rice and crispy broccoli.
 Sprinkle toasted sesame seeds atop the Chinese food favorite, then serve the dish as a delicious family dinner during the Chinese New Year.

 For an extra lucky Chinese dish, incorporate noodles, which are said to bring a long life and happiness.
 Our savory sesame chicken combined with thick udon noodles will bring a smile to everyone's face—especially since it takes just 20 minutes to prepare from start to finish.
-Serve this Chinese main dish for a quick lunch, or whip it up on your way to a potluck Chinese New Year party.
+Serve this Chinese main dish for a quick lunch.

 Celebrate the annual Spring Festival with edamame-and-pea-filled fried rice.
 This veggie twist on the traditional Chinese dish makes a perfect side or main dish for your Chinese New Year celebration.
 The secret to perfectly flavorful fried rice during the New Year?
 Whisk an egg with a few dashes of soy sauce before starting the dish.